Literature / Losing Christina

 - Girl Posse: Vicki and Gretchen.

-- Heroic BSOD: Christina suffers one at during book three.
+- Heroic B.S.O.D.: Christina suffers one during book three.
 It's Val that manages to get her back.

-- I Know What You Fear: How the Shevvington's operate is by gaining trust of their targets learning their fears and using them in destructive ways.
+- I Know What You Fear: How the Shevvingtons operate is by gaining trust of their targets, learning their fears and then turning that knowledge against them.

 - Ironic Nursery Rhyme: Liar, liar, house on fire!

 - Kill It with Fire: The Shevvingtons end up trapped inside their own burning house and their remains are dumped out in front of the beach party guests.

 - Madness Mantra: Anya continually says, "the sea needs...me."
 With Val it's "The Alone"